RenanFachin/RenanFachin/README.md

 ### Hi there, I'm Renan Fachin

 #### About
-- 🧠 I am a civil engineer and currently learning new technologies at @Rocketseat.
+- 🧠 I am a civil engineer and currently learning new technologies at @Rocketseat and PUC-RS.

 - ⚡ Currently studying ReactJS, Typescript, nodeJS and also studying software analysis and development with an emphasis on full-stack and mobile development at PUC-RS.